RazanAlkhaluqy/HR-Dashboard-Project/README.md

 **Author:** Razan Zaki

 **Acknowledgments:**
-- I would like to thank [Kaggle](https://www.kaggle.com/) for providing the HR dataset used in this project, which is licensed under the [Open Data Commons Database License (ODbL 1.0)](https://opendatacommons.org/licenses/dbcl/1-0/).
+- I would like to thank [Kaggle](https://www.kaggle.com/) for providing the HR dataset used in this project.
 - Special thanks to my mentors Mr. Osamah Sarraj and director Mr. Mohammed Sharaf, for their guidance and support throughout the project.

 This project was developed as part of an HR analytics analysis and dashboard to help organization understand employee attrition trends.